Poor Richard's Alchemy

 Vocabulary to date: 830

 Scholar Chinese is an opportunity to learn to speak, read, and write Mandarin Chinese.
-This course, of a projected 50 lessons is the equivalent of five to six semesters of university Chinese.
 Each lesson has flashcard vocabulary with test and study modes and a memo that tracks your vocabulary work.
 Each lesson has multiple dialogs in your choice of Simplified or Traditional characters with audio which can be played back at three different speeds.
 There is also a glossary of all the vocabulary in the unit.
 So that all Android versions can flip back and forth between the lessons and the glossary, the Glossary Activity will appear as its own icon with your other apps.

 The audio comes from the public domain mp3 files of the Defense Language Institute, Foreign Services Institute and other sources.
 You can find those on-line for free.
 This course is derived from my Creative Commons Coyote Chinese project, also freely available on-line, which I created from those sources.
 But this Scholar Chinese course presents this material reworked and enhanced in the way I wish it had been presented to me.
 In addition to almost all the dialogs, stories and vocabulary of the two courses, you get simplified and traditional characters, flashcards, and none of the boring stuff.
 And Scholar Chinese includes in-app access to the Scholar Chinese Community Wiki.
 I really wish someone had made these apps for me.
 I know you will appreciate them.